arangodb/docs-hugo/site/content/3.10/http/cluster.md

                             description: |
                               The sum of shards, counting leader and follower shards.
                             type: integer
+                          totalShardsFromSystemCollections:
+                            description: |
+                              The sum of system collection shards, counting leader shards only.
+                            type: integer
                           imbalance:
                             description: |
                               The measure of the total imbalance.
 A high value indicates a high imbalance.